 - Fostering a diverse and inclusive environment

 Advising and Counseling

 Our student advisory services begin during orientation and continue throughout all years of school.
 We encourage you to communicate with faculty advisors whenever questions or problems arise.
 The Office for Student Affairs can help facilitate advisors who will meet specific academic needs.
 Mentors for research projects and community projects offer personal, enthusiastic support.
-You can develop close relationships with faculty members during your first two years of medical school and the deans are also available to discuss personal or academic issues.
+You can develop close relationships with faculty members during all four years of medical school and the deans are also available to discuss personal or academic issues.
 In addition, we offer strong support services for academic remediation, counseling, and health.